JEFFREY HARPER, LCSW, ACSW

 Now Available at Amazon!

-I’m excited to announce that my two novels Please Cooperate - A Comedy of Bad Manners and Thy Will Be Done, a Graham Greene-meets-Dan-Brown psychological thriller-crime novel, plus my book of reflections, A Few Thoughts from a Small Life are now available at Amazon.
+I’m excited to announce that my two novels Please Cooperate - A Comedy of Bad Manners, a novel about money, social class and real estate, and Thy Will Be Done, a Graham Greene-meets-Dan-Brown psychological thriller-crime novel, plus my book of reflections, A Few Thoughts from a Small Life are now available at Amazon.

 There, you'll also find three of my plays.
 Remembrance is national prize-wining play set in Moscow in the 1930s and 1940s and is about three lifelong friends – two from Ukraine – who are desperately attempting to survive the Terror of the Russian tyrant Josef Stalin - and who encounter a man with infinite memory - inspired by a true story.